Coo1Sea/OVT-B-Dataset/README.md

 # OVT-B-Dataset
 This repository contains the download link and usage instructions for the new dataset.

+News!
+[02/09/24] We have uploaded the source code of several trackers implemented on our benchmark.

 ## Download

 You can download the dataset from the following link: